Approval: Jennifer Strus, Assistant Secretary

 - Serious licensing violations that cannot be corrected.

-- Follow the Shared Decision Making Matrix and consult with the Assistant Attorney General’s (AAG) Office when considering a legal action or change to a license.
+- Follow the Decision Making Matrix and consult with the Assistant Attorney General’s (AAG) Office when considering a legal action or change to a license.

 - Determine the adverse action in consultation with DLR management.